 Achieve subspecialist knowledge in the applications of medicinal cannabis in primary care for conditions including epilepsy, PTSD and cancer symptoms, as well as an advanced understanding of its applications in geriatric and palliative medicine and its uses in mental health and patients with chronic diseases.

-The courses are suitable for medical doctors, degree-qualified nurses who work under their supervision and International Medical Graduates.
+This course is suitable for medical doctors, degree-qualified nurses who work under their supervision, physicians, degree-qualified medical professionals and international medical graduates.

 Advanced Certificate of Medicinal Cannabis